anuragino/MobiCal/README.md

 # 🌟 Usage

-- **Access the Application**:Visit http://localhost:3000 to start using the MobiCal.
+- **Access the Application**:Vist the site https://mobical.vercel.app/.
 - **Drag and Drop Events**: Add and move events using drag-and-drop functionality.
 - **Color-Coding**: Observe different colors assigned to events for better organization.
 - **Manage Resources**: Add and view events associated with various resources.